Starr revolver: Other double-action percussion revolvers

 The most widely known double-action percussion revolver is likely the First Model Adams of 1851.
 This was unique in having a double-action-only mechanism, a cylinder that could quickly be removed by pulling forward on the front of the cylinder pin and slightly tapered cylinders designed to take either proprietary combustible cartridges with a conical bullet designed to fit the tapered cylinder or a round ball.
 No ramrod was provided.
 Another unique feature was a safety catch which held the hammer away from the percussion cap under it so it could be carried with all its 5 cylinders loaded unlike the Colt in which one of its 6 cylinders was left uncapped while carried because the hammer would rest on it which could result in a discharge if dropped.
 An improved version of this is the Beaumont–Adams of 1855 which has a hammer spur and a mechanism which allows single-or double-action operation.
 The cartridge idea had proved unpopular, so the cylinders were bored parallel for use with ball and powder and a ramrod installed on the left side of the barrel.
 The Beaumont–Adams differs from the Starr DA in that it is configured for a SA/DA mode.
 Some sources claim that Starr and Beaumont did not produce enough revolvers to be considered major players in the market.
 These sources claim that the first widely used DA revolver (sometimes called the first "modern" revolver) was the Colt M1889 .38 Government (.38 Long Colt) used by the Navy, and/or the improved version for the Navy and Army, the Colt M1892, because, despite wide adoption, the 1889 model was produced in relatively low numbers.

 Pietta replica

 For a time, the Pietta company manufactured a modern-day replica of the Starr double-action and single-action models.
-Aficionados generally consider the replica to be of lower overall quality than the original.